Bachelor of Science in Nursing to Doctor of Nursing Practice Entry Option 3

 Course Delivery

-The Bachelor of Science Degree in Nursing (BSN) to Doctorate of Nursing Practice (DNP) program is designed for the RN who desires to become an APRN.
+The Bachelor of Science Degree in Nursing (BSN) to Doctor of Nursing Practice (DNP) program is designed for the BSN RN who desires to become an APRN.
 Students complete the program in 3 years: 2 years of the program as part-time study, taking 1 course per 8-week session and a third year as full-time study, taking 2 courses per 8 week session.
-When students are in the third year of the program, they may need to reduce work hours to accommodate completion of the clinical scholarly project (510 residency hours) and/or specialty clinical practicum (510 hours).
+When students are in the third year of the program, they may need to reduce work hours to accommodate completion of the DNP project (510 residency hours) and specialty clinical practicum (510 hours).

 Attendance: Students may be dismissed from the program at the Dean’s discretion due to absence from required meetings.